 \subsection{Multi-modal Few-shot Object Detection}

 For generality evaluation, we further adapt \shortmodelname{} to MMFS object detection.
-We replace the video-encoder by ViTw/adapter \cite{radford2021learning} image encoder and TAD decoder with object classifier and bounding-box regressors.
+We replace the video-encoder with ViT+adapter \cite{radford2021learning} image encoder and TAD decoder with object classifier and bounding-box regressor.
 More details can be found in \texttt{Supplementary}.
 Experiments are conducted on COCO \cite{lin2014microsoft}, following the same MMFS setup as in TAD.
-From Table \ref{tab:obj} it is observed that the multi-modal setting indeed benefits in multi-modal few-shot object detection surpassing the nearest competitor META-DETR \cite{zhang2021meta} by 0.5\%/1.1\% in 5/10-shot setting.
-This suggests that our method can favorably serve as a unified framework for both object and action detection in multimodal few-shot setting.
+From Table \ref{tab:obj} it is observed that the multi-modal information is indeed beneficial in few-shot object detection surpassing the nearest competitor META-DETR \cite{zhang2021meta} by 0.5\%/1.1\% in 5/10-shot setting.
+This suggests that our method can favorably serve as a unified framework for both object and action detection under the multimodal few-shot setting.